Artist Statement

 Hannah Luxton studied her Masters the Slade School of Fine Art, UCL (2010-12) and her BA at Kingston University (2007-09).
 In 2022 she was elected into the prestigious art collective, The London Group (est. 1913).
 She is Director and curator of the window gallery, Glass Cloud Gallery, London.

-Luxton's work has received support and recognition from the Young Masters Art Prize (2023), Camden Council (2022, 2019), The Arts Council England (2020, 2018), The British Painting Prize (2019), Dentons Art Prize (2019), The Creekside Open (2017), Betty Malcolm Scholarship, UCL (2012), The Worshipful Company of Painter-Stainers and the Lynn Foundation (2011).
+Luxton's work has received support and recognition from The Arts Council England (2024, 2020, 2018), The Young Masters Art Prize (2023), Camden Council (2022, 2019), The British Painting Prize (2019), Dentons Art Prize (2019), The Creekside Open (2017), Betty Malcolm Scholarship, UCL (2012), The Worshipful Company of Painter-Stainers and the Lynn Foundation (2011).
 Her paintings are held in private collections in the UK, Iceland, the USA and Australia including the Tinie & De Hann collection.

 Residencies and expeditions into the wilderness inspire Luxton's work.
 Notably, in 2019 she embarked on a three month research trip across Louisiana, Texas, New Mexico, Arizona and southern California.
 In 2018 she completed a research trip to the north of Iceland, after first discovering the country through The Fljotstunga Travel Farm Residency Iceland Award in 2015.
 Previous to this she was awarded the Trelex Residency, Switzerland (2013).

-UK solo and group exhibitions include The Royal Academy (Summer Exhibition 2022, 2021); Brompton Cemetery Chapel (solo, 2021); JGM Gallery (2021); Lumen (2019); ArthouSE1 (2019); Drawing Room Gallery (2018); Blank 100 (solo, 2018); APT Gallery (2017); Lily Brooke Gallery (2016); The Barbican Arts Group Trust (solo, 2016).
+Selected UK solo and group exhibitions include Wightman Gallery (2024), Velarde Gallery (2024); Quay Arts (2024); Benjamin Parsons x Hannah Payne (2023); The Herman Miller Showroom, London (solo, 2023, 2022); The Royal Academy (Summer Exhibition 2022, 2021); Brompton Cemetery Chapel (solo, 2021); JGM Gallery (2021); Lumen (2019); ArthouSE1 (2019); Drawing Room Gallery (2018); Blank 100 (solo, 2018).
 International appearances include Midnight Gallery, LA USA (2018); Galleria M, Kolkata, India (2015) and the Fljotstunga Travel Farm, Iceland (2015).

 Download CV